- *G436 *14 ἀνθίστημι (anth-is'-tay-mee) : from G473 and G2476; to stand against, i.e. oppose:--resist, withstand.

 εγω δε λεγω υμιν μη αντιστηναι τω πονηρω αλλ οστις σε ραπιζει εις την δεξιαν σιαγονα σου στρεψον αυτω και την αλλην [gnt]

-Jesus appears to be making a play on words with "
+Jesus is making a play on words with "

 beat" (as "